 The Robert W. Jackson Endowment Fund

 Named in memory of beloved Montessori teacher and philanthropist Bob Jackson, the long-term goal of Endowment is to support 10% of The Montessori School's annual operating budget.
-Endowment income directly supports areas that are vital to the health of our school ...
-Program, Staffing, and Tuition Assistance to name a few.
-The Investment of the Endowment Fund is overseen by an Investment Committee, a subcommittee of the Finance Committee of the Board of Trustees.
+Endowment income directly supports areas that are vital to the health of our school: Program, Staffing, and Tuition Assistance to name a few.
+The investment of the Endowment Fund is overseen by an Investment Committee, a subcommittee of our school's Finance Committee of the Board of Trustees.
 The Endowment Fund is managed with a long-term goal of maintaining generational neutrality, thereby ensuring that current and future generations of students benefit equally from Endowment.

 We welcome the opportunity to speak further with those interested in making a contribution.
-Please contact our Development Director for further information.
+Please contact Lisa Potter, our Development Director, for further information.

 (203) 834-0440 x21 ~ Development@TheMontessoriSchool.Com

 Commonly asked questions about Endowment

 If the gap between tuition revenue and expense is being successfully bridged by annual fundraising efforts, why do we need to add one more source of income?

 Though our school does currently bridge the gap between tuition revenue and operating expense through our Annual Giving and fundraisers, Endowment serves as our "nest egg," allowing the school to augment its operating budget with interest income from the Endowment.
 Continuing to build the corpus means that the school will have access to greater interest income, serving as an insurance policy, ensuring financial stability in times of less robust economic growth or extreme circumstances.

 Endowment lessens our school's exclusive dependence on tuition increases and yearly fund raising events to bridge our operating gap by providing a reliable source of income year in and year out.
 It provides our school with the flexibility to pursue its mission regardless of economic conditions.